Appeals

 What can you appeal?

-• modifying a gaming machine area in an approved venue
+• modifying an Electronic Gaming Machine (EGM) area in an approved venue

-• automatic teller machines in an approved venue
+• Automatic Teller Machines (ATMs) in an approved venue

 • a minor gaming permit